biobakery/cgfp/README.md

 * `$CLUSTERS` is the cluster mapping file generated in Step 1.

-* Additional flags are available, including where to save protein and cluster abundances files and to normalize samples to counts per microbial genome if average genome size is available.
-For more information, run `./merge_shortbred.py -h`
+* `$PROTEINS` is the name of the output file containing the abundances of individual proteins.

+* `$CLUSTERS` is the name of the output file containing the abundances of clusters on the SSN.

 This script takes as inputs a list of locations of results files (from Step 4) and the cluster mapping file (from Step 2) and outputs two tables: one with results for each protein and one where proteins from the same cluster in the SSN have had their abundances summed.
+For more information and a full list of flags, run `./merge_shortbred.py -h`.

 ----